rezzraj/NLP-Transformer-based-RESUME-RANKER/README.md

 ### 1. OCR Extraction (`resume_text_extractor.py`)

 - Takes a folder of resume PDFs.
-- Converts each page of PDFs into images using `pdf2image`.
+- Converts each page of PDFs into images(If cant read the pdf or if the pdf is just image inside it) using `pdf2image`(the streamlit deployed version does not support pdf2image so using PyMuPDF :( still working on it, however you can upload regular actual pdfs.
 - Runs OCR via `pytesseract` to extract raw text.
 - Saves the extracted text for all resumes into a JSON file (`resume_texts.json`) to avoid repeated OCR.

 ### 2. Text Cleaning & Preprocessing (`text_preprocessing.py`)

-- Loads the raw OCR text.
+- Loads the raw extracted text.
 - Applies text normalization:
   - Lowercasing all letters.
   - Removing newlines, special characters, excessive whitespace.